A couple of homeowners enjoying each other's company on the couch with a mini-split air handler prominently shown on the wall behind them

 Mini-Split Installation Cost

-• The size of your unit – a higher Btu requirement means higher cost.
+• The size of your unit.
+Higher Btu requirement means higher cost.

-• The distance from outdoor to indoor units – the further this is, the more line needs to be installed, and the higher the cost.
+• The distance from outdoor to indoor units.
+The further this measurement is, the more line needs to be installed.

-• How many indoor air handler units required – the more air handler units, the higher the cost.
+• How many indoor air handler units are required.
+A mini split with one head will be much cheaper than one with several.
 Also, ceiling head units tend to cost more and require more installation work.

 As a rough guide, though, you can expect to pay between $5,000 and $8,000 per zone.
 So installing mini-splits to heat and cool an entire home could set you back more than $20,000.